 Lasting Legacy of Bicycles

-Aside from the obvious changes in the status of women, like getting the vote in the early 20th century, cycling brought about a number of other changes.
-(The year when women got the vote varies, even within Canada.
-By province, women could vote in BC, Alberta, Saskatchewan and Manitoba in 1916, Ontario in 1917, Nova Scotia in 1918, New Brunswick in 1919, PEI in 1922, and Québec in 1940.)
+Cycling contributed to some of the most important changes in the status of women, like getting the vote in the early 20th century.
+The actual year when women got the vote varies by country.
+For example, in the UK, women in England, Wales and Scotland received the vote on the same terms as men in 1928.
+In the USA, the 19th amendment granted women the right to vote.
+This amendment was passed by Congress in 1919, and ratified in 1920.
+In Canada, it varied by province.
+Women could vote in BC, Alberta, Saskatchewan and Manitoba in 1916, Ontario in 1917, Nova Scotia in 1918, New Brunswick in 1919, PEI in 1922, and Québec in 1940.

 But these sentiments weren’t entirely unprecedented.
 As early as 1896, H.G.
 Wells wrote a satire called The Wheels of Chance.
 Though technically a satire, it masked a lot of truth when it said, of a woman cycling wearing practical attire (or “rational dress”, including a button-up skirt), that she “didn’t look a bit unwomanly. […] How fine she had looked, flushed with the exertion of riding, breathing a little fast, but elastic and active!
 Talk about your ladylike, homekeeping [sic] girls with complexions like cold veal!”

-No one will say that the bicycle gave women the vote or ended oppression or broke the glass ceiling, but it’s fair to say that bicycles, more than any other development of Western Civilization thereto, gave women control over their physical health, gave women autonomy and self-direction, and eventually inspired them to claim their independence in the workforce.
+No one will say that the bicycle gave women the vote or ended oppression or broke the glass ceiling, but it’s fair to say that bicycles, more than any other development of Western Civilization up till then, gave women control over their physical health, gave women autonomy and self-direction, and eventually inspired them to claim their independence in the workforce.

 Truly an instrument of change, the bicycle’s full legacy is not yet written.
 Cycling continues to have a profound impact on fashion, custom, and even law.
 As our friends at Bay Area Bicycle Law will readily attest, the humble bicycle is still a font of controversy and tribulation.